 Rand's battle with Shai'tan.
 A lot of it is incredibly silly.
 As noted above, it really does come down to the two of them shouting at one another in all caps: "SURRENDER", "I DEFY YOU", repeat x 200 pages.
 But in the earlier phases, before it goes lolcat, the Chosen One and Big Bad compete with a series of duelling realities.
 They each take turn imagining possible futures and then poking holes in them.
 The Dark One comes up with ravaged, post-apocalyptic future, Rand counters with homespun happiness.
 The Dark One envisions a sneaky future where everyone seems fine, but there's no longer any belief in good.
 Then Rand counters with the reverse... only to find it isn't quite as pleasant as he thought it would be.
-It is pretty hokey, but there was a thought behind it.
-It helps build to Rand's final decision (to trap, not destroy the evil), it helps establish the stakes of the final battle.
-This mechanic also provides a sort of fan-service by dangling a handful of fake denouements/alternate universes before resolving to canon.
+It is pretty hokey, but, like everything else, it works.
+More importantly, it helps build to Rand's final decision (to trap, not destroy the evil), and it helps establish the stakes of the final battle.
+This mechanic also provides a sort of fan-service: it dangles a handful of canon-non-canon denouements/alternate universes before resolving to the one true path.

-There's more as well: Lan's a badass, the army of trollocs was sufficiently monstrous (boiling cauldrons of human!), Faile's subquest was tense - getting dumped in the Blight and how they got out of it again, Androl and Pevera were a nice combination, and I appreciated how they were more cunning than powerful... with 1,000 pages to draw on, there's no shortage of positives to flag up.
+There's more as well: Lan's a badass, the army of trollocs was sufficiently monstrous (boiling cauldrons of human!), Faile's subquest was tense - getting dumped in the Blight and how they got out of it again, Androl and Pevera were a nice combination, and I appreciated how they were more cunning than powerful... with 1,000 pages to draw on, there are plenty of positives to draw upon.

 I'm going to follow the same structure as - a big thing, a few things in detail, then a shopping list.

 The bloat and repetition takes place on the sentence level as well - phrases are repeated willy-nilly.
 Did you know that Fades have cloaks that don't move?
 I do, because I was told that a half-dozen times.
 Words are repeated as well, often in back to back sentences.
 A Memory of Light is plagued with clunky, clumsy writing, and, having read Sanderson's other work, it is almost surprisingly amateurish by comparison.